-In addition, where not modified by new works, the school has undertaken to upgrade the existing school buildings to improve their resilience against ember protection.
+The school has undertaken to upgrade the existing school buildings to improve their resilience against ember protection.
 This is being applied to any classroom that is within an area of BAL 12.5 or above.
-This will be achieved by enclosing all openings (excluding roof tile spaces) or covering openings with a non-corrosive metal screen mesh with a maximum aperture of 2mm.
+This will be achieved by enclosing all openings (excluding roof tile spaces) or covering openings with a noncorrosive metal screen mesh with a maximum aperture of 2mm.
 Where applicable, this includes any sub floor areas, openable windows, vents, weepholes and eaves.
 External doors are to be fitted with draft excluders.